nsip/n3-privacy/README.md

    `wget -O config.toml IP:Port/client-config` to get its configure.

-3. For `/clean.sh`, if `rmdb` as first argument is provided, policy-database will be removed!
+3. For `/clean.sh`, if `rmdb` provided as first argument, policy-database would be removed !!